reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 Other than the default `HttpURLConnection` and Apache HttpClient, Spring also supports Netty and OkHttp client libraries through the `ClientHttpRequestFactory` abstraction.

-## HTTP Message Conversion
-Objects passed to and returned from the methods getForObject(), getForEntity(), postForLocation(), postForObject() and put() are converted to HTTP requests and from HTTP responses by HttpMessageConverter instances.

-For performance reasons, the default `RestTemplate` constructor does not register any message converters.
-However, if we pass true to the alternate constructor, then converters for the main mime types are registered.
-We can also write our own converter and register it via the messageConverters property.

 ## Attaching an ErrorHandler to RestTemplate
-`RestTemplate` is associated with default error handler which throws the following exceptions:
+`RestTemplate` is associated with a default error handler which throws the following exceptions:

 * HTTP status 4xx: HttpClientErrorException
 * HTTP status 5xx: HttpServerErrorException
 * unknown HTTP status: UnknownHttpStatusCodeException

 These exceptions are subclasses of `RestClientResponseException` which is a subclass of RuntimeException.
-So if we do not catch them they bubble up to the top layer.
+So if we do not catch them they will bubble up to the top layer.

 The following is a sample of an error produced by the default error handler when the service responds with an HTTP status of 404: